 Last Updated on 08/28/2023 by Desmond

 If you have a friend who deeply loves Chinese tea culture, you might see a little figurine on his tea tray.
-He may say it is called Tea Pet, a mate he is drinking tea with.
-Take good care of it, and it may bring good luck.
+He called it Tea Pet, a mate he is drinking tea with.
+Take good care of it, and it may bring good luck and fortune to you.
 Actually, a tea pet is not a simple decoration.
 If you are going to buy one for fun, you should keep reading this article; a wrong choice may influence your fortune badly.

 What Is A Tea Pet?

 A tea pet is usually seen in the traditional Chinese tea ceremony.
 It’s a small decoration on the tea tray, typically made from clay.
-To describe as a playmate may be more exact because it is not a usual teaware and not a necessary of the tea ceremony.
+To describe it as a playmate may be more exact because it is not a usual teaware nor a necessity in the tea ceremony.
 There common tea pets style are: